tribblelab/lab_practices/software_guide.md

 Citation managers help you keep track of papers or other sources.
 They often allow you to link a PDF of a paper with your own notes and export the citation for the paper in a variety of formats.
 PI Carrie is ashamed to admit that I use a plain text document instead of actual software (see the discussion about Latex, below), but my sleuthing had deduced that [Zotero](https://guides.lib.uw.edu/research/zotero) is a popular choice.

-For more background on citation managers, reach out the [UW Library](https://lib.uw.edu/about/contact/).
+For more on citation managers, reach out the [UW Library](https://lib.uw.edu/about/contact/).
 Librarians are incredible, underutilized resources.
 Also check out a recorded workshop on citation managers available [here](http://www.lib.washington.edu/commons/services/workshops/citations?_gl=1*qpbden*_ga*NjEyODUxMjg2LjE3MjIxOTI0NTE.*_ga_63X2ZQHK8P*MTcyODE0MjU3Mi42LjEuMTcyODE0MzE0Ny4wLjAuMA..).

 ## Text processing